mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 ## Introduction

-.NET 6.0 is out and ASP.NET Core has shipped.
+.NET 6.0 is out and ASP.NET Core 6.0 has shipped.
 There have been quite a few changes that have left a lot of people confused.
-For instance "who moved my cheese", where is `Startup.cs`.
+For instance, "who moved my cheese", where is `Startup.cs`?
 In this post, I will delve into that and see where it moved as well as other changes.

-Things haven't fundamentally changed in the middleware for ASP.NET Core but some of the project structure has changed, as well as where you register dependencies.
+Things haven't fundamentally changed in the middleware for ASP.NET Core, but some of the project structure has changed as well as where you register dependencies.
 To understand it better, it is instructive to start with a .NET Core 3.1 project template and upgrade it by hand to see how it compares to the new templates.

 ## Upgrade an old style Console Project

 To begin with, let's create a new *Console Project*.
 I called mine `OldToNew`.
-I selected a .NET Core 3.1 target and will upgrade it to 6.0 to see the differences.
-If you have been around .NET for a while, you will recognize this project structure.
+I selected a .NET Core 3.1 target and will upgrade it to .NET 6.0 to see the differences.
+If you have been around .NET for a while, you will recognize this project structure in the `Program.cs` file.

 ```C#
 using System;